CarlosVanzego/smartrep-ai-app/README.md

 # Technologies Used
 Backend:

-Python 3.13
+- Python 3.13

-Flask (for the web server and API)
+- Flask (for the web server and API)

-google-generativeai (for the Gemini API)
+- Google-generativeai (for the Gemini API)

-supabase (for user authentication and database operations)
+- Supabase (for user authentication and database operations)

-langchain, pypdf (for the RAG pipeline)
+- Langchain, pypdf (for the RAG pipeline)

 Frontend:

-HTML5
+- HTML5

-Tailwind CSS
+- Tailwind CSS

-Vanilla JavaScript
+- Vanilla JavaScript

 Database & Auth:

-Supabase (PostgreSQL with pgvector extension)
+- Supabase (PostgreSQL with pgvector extension)

 # Deployment:

-Vercel
+- Vercel